Quartermaster sergeant: American Civil War

 The rank of company quartermaster sergeant was not a command position, although he was required to know the drills and the duties and responsibilities of the line NCOs.
 He was the second most senior NCO in the company after the first sergeant.
 During combat, his place was safeguarding the company wagon and its supplies.
 He was generally required to fight only in defence of the company property.
 In an extreme emergency, he could be used to replace a fallen line NCO, but this was extremely rare.
 The wagons were driven by teamsters, who were usually members of the company.
 Also, each cavalry company was authorized a wagoneer with the rank of corporal.

 The company quartermaster sergeant wore three chevrons with a single straight tie in worsted.
 Although worn by volunteer cavalry from 1862, this rank badge was not incorporated into United States military regulations until 1866.
 The rank and insignia were also used by the Confederate Army during the war.
 Likewise, a battery quartermaster sergeant was also authorised for every artillery battery.
 They began to adopt the same unofficial chevrons as the cavalry from May 1863.

 Later quartermaster sergeants

 In 1889 the army began to appoint soldiers to the rank of post quartermaster sergeant.
 The authorised insignia consisted of three chevrons below a crossed key and quill.
-In 1902 the rank was renamed on the regimental level and now was the regimental supply sergeant.
-The insignia consisted of three chevrons (now pointed upwards) and a triple tie; initially all in the colours of the corps and in standard olive colour during World War I. However, additional quartermaster sergeants existed on company and battalion level.
-After the war the army overhauled its rank system during 1920 and 1921, as it was too cumbersome with 128 different insignias.
-All variants of the quartermaster sergeant were discontinued in 1921.
+In 1916 the rank was renamed on the regimental level and now was the regimental supply sergeant.
+The insignia consisted of three chevrons (now pointed upwards since 1902) and a triple tie; initially all in the colours of the corps and in standard olive colour during World War I. However, additional quartermaster sergeants existed on company and battalion level.
+After the war the army overhauled its rank system during 1920, as it was too cumbersome with 128 different insignias.
+All variants of the quartermaster sergeant were discontinued in 1920.